Windows updates API overview

 - Bypass pre-configured Windows Update for Business policies to immediately deploy a security update.

 - Ensure coverage of hardware and software in your organization through deployments tailored to unique device population(s).

-Today, the deployment service supports managing Windows feature updates and expediting Windows security updates.
+Today, the deployment service supports managing Windows feature updates, expediting Windows security updates, and managing driver updates.
 To learn more about the deployment service in the context of Windows Update for Business, see Overview of the deployment service.
 To track the progress and status of your deployments, see Windows Update for Business reports.
 This solution is integrated with the deployment service to enable per deployment reporting, monitoring, and troubleshooting.

 To use the deployment service, your organization must have one of the following subscriptions:

 - Windows 10/11 Enterprise E3 or E5 (included in Microsoft 365 F3, E3, or E5)